SockDrawer/SockBot/docs/Development/Providers/posts.md

 Many providers offer a Topic object; like the Post, the semantic meaning of what a Topic is depends on the provider.
 In general, a "topic" is a collection of posts by potentially a multitude of users.

-### bindTopic
-The Topic file should export a single method, called bindTopic.
-This method takes in a forum object and returns a Topic class, with specific references to provider functions bound to that instance of the provider.

 ### Topic object: Properties

 The following properties are assumed to exist, either as plain objects or via getters: